-1 Public Houses and Bars Sunday to Thursday 8am to 11pm Public Houses and Bars Friday and Saturday 8am to midnight Nightclubs Sunday to Thursday 8am to 1am the following day Nightclubs Friday and Saturday 8am to 2am the following day Restaurants Cafes & Coffee Shops Sunday to Thursday 8am to 11pm Restaurants Cafes & Coffee Shops Friday and Saturday 8am to midnight Hot food and drink supplied by takeaways & fast food premises Sunday to Thursdays 11pm to midnight Hot food and drink supplied by takeaways & fast food premises Friday and Saturday 11pm to 1am the following morning Off Licences Monday to Sundays 8am to 11pm Hotels - residents only Monday to Sundays 24 hours sale of alcohol Hotels- guests and non- Sunday to Thursdays 8am to 11pm residents Friday and Saturday 8am to midnight Premises selling alcohol for consumption off the premises in close proximity to or in high risk areas Monday to Sunday 10am to 11pm
+Friday and Saturday 8am to midnight Nightclubs Sunday to Thursday 8am to 1am the following day Friday and Saturday 8am to 2am the following day Restaurants Cafes & Coffee Shops Sunday to Thursday 8am to 11pm Friday and Saturday 8am to midnight Hot food and drink supplied by takeaways & fast food premises Sunday to Thursdays 11pm to midnight Friday and Saturday 11pm to 1am the following morning Off Licences Monday to Sundays 8am to 11pm Hotels - residents only Monday to Sundays 24 hours sale of alcohol Hotels- guests and non- residents Sunday to Thursdays 8am to 11pm Friday and Saturday 8am to midnight Premises selling alcohol for consumption off the premises in close proximity to or in high risk areas Monday to Sunday 10am to 11pm

-78. High-risk areas are defined as areas of the borough where partners involved in alcohol harm reduction work have identified there are particular concerns around the vulnerability of those visiting or residing in the area.
-For example, an area where one or more of the following apply:
+- 78. High-risk areas are defined as areas of the borough where partners involved in alcohol harm reduction work have identified there are particular concerns around the vulnerability of those visiting or residing in the area.
+For example, an area where one or more of the following apply: - there are considerable levels of street drinking or partners are reporting having to attend a number of alcohol related incidents - in close proximity to local hospitals, drug and alcohol services or mental health services - in close proximity to vulnerable young people's services (such as children and young people's drug and alcohol services, CAMHS, young persons supported accommodation, pupil referral units)

-- there are considerable levels of street drinking or partners are reporting having to attend a number of alcohol related incidents - in close proximity to local hospitals, drug and alcohol services or mental health services - in close proximity to vulnerable young people's services (such as children and young people's drug and alcohol services, CAMHS, young persons supported accommodation, pupil referral units) - there is particularly vulnerable adult supported accommodation (accommodation for individuals who continue to drink or where there are more than 10 residents). - 79.
+- there is particularly vulnerable adult supported accommodation (accommodation for individuals who continue to drink or where there are more than 10 residents). - 79.
 The above hours are intended to guide applicants on the Licensing Authority's expectations when preparing their Operating Schedules.
-The above hours are not predetermined and each application will be considered on its merit.
+The above hours are not pre-determined and each application will be considered on its merit.
 In some situations, local issues may indicate that shorter licensing hours are appropriate to promote the licensing objectives. - 80.
 Applicants for premises licences falling outside the above hours are expected to fully explain in their operating schedule the arrangements that they will put in place, to ensure that the premises will not add to the impact late night premises may have on the local community.
 Operating schedules with insufficient detail are more likely to be refused, attract limitations in hours, or have conditions imposed on them by the Licensing Authority. - 81.
 For applications within the above hours, there is no presumption that the application will automatically be granted in all cases where relevant representations are made. - 82.
-Furthermore, the Licensing Authority considers that the possibility of disturbance to residents is more likely to occur at night and in the early hours of the morning and despite the best efforts of businesses to manage the dispersal of patrons it can be very difficult to eliminate any such disturbance to residents when patrons have left the vicinity of a licensed premises. - 83.
+Furthermore, the Licensing Authority considers that the possibility of disturbance to residents is more likely to occur at night and in the early hours of the morning and despite the best efforts of businesses to manage the dispersal of patrons it can be very difficult to eliminate any such disturbance to residents when patrons have left the vicinity of a licenced premises. - 83.
 Applicants and licence holders who wish to provide licensable activities outside the hours specified above should ensure that the operating schedule specifies detailed measures to mitigate against crime, disorder and public nuisance taking into account: - the location of the premises and the character of the area in which they are situated - the proposed hours during which licensable activities will take place - the adequacy of the applicant's proposals to prevent crime and disorder and prevent public nuisance - whether customers have access to public transport when arriving at or leaving the premises - the proximity of the premises to other licensed premises in the vicinity and the hours of operation of those other premises policies and proposals for the orderly dispersal of customers.